OwaisHu55ain/Learn-Today/Advanced_MySQL/Stored_Procedures_and_Functions.md

-# Stored Procedures and Functions:
+# Stored Procedures and Functions
 Wrap code within the body of a function or procedure for repeated use.

-* **Benefits of Stored Procedures and Functions:**
+### Benefits of Stored Procedures and Functions
 1. **Consistency:** Code is  standardized.
 2. **Organization:** Code is organized.
 3. **Reusability:** Code can be used repeatedly.

 ### Procedures
 ------------------
-Accept both input and output parameters.
+A prepared SQL code that you can save, so the code can be reused over and over again.
+Stored Procedures accept both input and output parameters.

 ```
 CREATE PROCEDURE GetOrderDetail(Parameter1 INT, Parameter2 INT)